Date of Degree

 Copyright 2010 Claire Louise Kovacs

 Kovacs, Claire Louise.
-"Edgar Degas and the Ottocento." dissertation, University of Iowa, 2010.
+"Edgar Degas and the Ottocento."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.